Before registering for MHTP classes, it is necessary to first apply to the Program and be accepted as a student.

 MHTP’s curriculum consists of five modules, each having one or more classes.
 All five modules total 80 hours of didactic and experiential classroom group learning:

-- Modules 1 through 4 are each 15 hours, usually given on a consecutive Saturday and Sunday.
+- Modules 1, 3, and 4 are each 15 hours.
+They are taught via live videoconference, usually starting on a Friday evening, and continuing on Saturday and Sunday.

-- Module 5 is 20 hours, including a supervised in-hospital Clinical Practicum, usually given on a consecutive Friday, Saturday, and Sunday.
+- Module 5 is 20 hours, on location, including a supervised in-hospital Clinical Practicum.
+It is usually given on a consecutive Friday, Saturday, and Sunday.

-All modules are face-to-face, (except Module 3, which is taught online) which is one of MHTP’s great strengths and an aspect that students love.
+All modules are face-to-face, which is one of MHTP’s great strengths and an aspect that students love.
 This live experience supports personalized instruction and musical critiques, building camaraderie among students and faculty, and sharing of experiences and music.

 If you already know which module you are taking, and which location, you can register now.